ExpandSolutions/wokiee/README.md

 # wokiee
 Steps to Install:
 1. download the files into a folder called "wokiee".
-2. remove ".git" hidden folder from the folder.
+2. remove ".git" hidden folder if exists.
 3. compress the folder to "wokiee.zip".
 4. import "wokiee.zip" to your store in expandcart.